-The Court maintains a list of arbitrators of high reputation in business and academia, which currently consists of 101 experienced professionals.
-The Court regularly updates this list, with new registration applications considered every year.
+The Court maintains a list of arbitrators with strong reputations in business and academia; this list currently consists of 106 experienced professionals.
+The Court regularly updates the list, with new registration applications considered every year.

 The Court operates under its own Arbitral Codex.
 It is run by a management board, which is vested with standard powers, in a manner very similar to other international arbitral institutions.
-Its powers are exercised in relation to arbitrators’ appointment and further status, constitution of the arbitral tribunals and administrative matters affecting its operation, proceedings’ closure, matters related to costs, etc. In fact, the management board oversees the proper implementation of the Rules of Arbitration as per the assigned role, while also representing the Court in domestic and international relations.
+Its powers are exercised in relation to arbitrators’ appointment and further status; constitution of the arbitral tribunals; administrative matters affecting its operation; closure of proceedings; matters related to costs; and so on.
+The management board in fact oversees the proper implementation of the Rules of Arbitration as per the assigned role, while also representing the Court in domestic and international relations.

 Under the Regulation on the Organisation and Operation of the Court of International Commercial Arbitration attached to the Chamber of Commerce and Industry of Romania, the Court provides the following services:

 - legal assistance and support in relation to arbitral proceedings in general;

 - management of the cooperation between the arbitration commissions within the system of the Chamber of Commerce and Industry.

 According to its Rules of Arbitration, the Court settles, under the arbitration agreement concluded by the parties, in accordance with the law or, if specifically enabled ex aequo et bono, international and domestic commercial disputes.

 The arbitration process comprises the following:

 - a permanent secretariat, composed of specialised counsels, paralegals and administrative staff;

 - a dedicated service for the administration of ad hoc arbitrations;